IldarGalikov/RecommendedBooks/README.md

 ###  Drive by Dan Pink
 This book consists of researches around motivation.
 Explains why intrinsic motivation is the main source of drive in modern companies.

-*This book is inderectly related ot leadership.
+*This book is indirectly related to leadership.
 However motivation of people is one of deciding factors for productivity in teams.
 I think all leaders should be aware about it.*

 ###  Leaders eat Last by Simon Sinnek
 Further expansion on the Culture Code.
 Contains actually scientific background to all the stories in Culture Code.
 Discusses Dopamine, Serotonin, Oxytocin, etc. hormones and describes how it helped our ancestors to survive and how it could be applied in modern office.